iscl-cm2022/iscl-cm2022.github.io/index.md

 and discuss them in the class.
 The participants will also be required to complete small projects.

+The questions of interest for this course include:

+- Can we (precisely and computationally) describe morphology of a language?
+- Can we, or to what extent, segment words in natural languages to segments that correspond to morphemes?
+- What is a word anyway?
+How can we discover words in speech, or texts written without clear hints to word boundaries?
+- Can we build models of morphological processing purely data-driven manner?
+Do we still need rule-based models/descriptions of natural languages?
+- Can we help document low-resource, endangered language with the help of computational methods?
+- What makes a language morphologically complex or rich?
+Can we quantify morphological complexity?
+Is it relevant to natural language processing (e.g., with modern NLP systems)?

 Grading will be based on class participation and homeworks (6ECTS).
 Further course credits can be obtained by a term project described in a term paper (9ECTS)